Small Grants Program

 Funds must be spent within two years of receiving the award.
 No extensions are granted.

-Once the departments or divisions have selected the award recipients and amounts are determined, awardees need to complete a research budget template (docx file) and email it to Susan (Sue) J. Rubow at email@example.com.
+Once the departments or divisions have selected the award recipients and amounts are determined, awardees need to complete a research budget template (xlsm file) and email it to Susan (Sue) J. Rubow at email@example.com.
 Ms. Rubow will finalize the template and send it back to the awardee for acceptance.
 No budget requests are accepted after Nov.
 1 of the current calendar year.

 A progress report is required at the end of the funding period to track publications and grants resulting from the award.